zachvalenta/jvns.ca/content/post/2018-02-20-how-do-you-measure-a-blog-s-success-.markdown

 Here are 2 different ways to count how many RSS subscribers a blog has:

-The first way is Feedly: If I search for "Julia Evans" in Feedly, I see this, which tells me that I how many Feedly subscribers I have
+The first way is Feedly: If I search for "Julia Evans" in Feedly, I see this, which tells me how many Feedly subscribers I have